-You’ve probably hear about this magical cream that helps to prevent chafing and saddle sores.
+You’ve probably heard about this magical cream that helps to prevent chafing and saddle sores.

 There are many chamois creams available today.
-While they all achieve the same objective, the way they’re done might be different especially with the ingredients involved.
+While they all achieve the same objective, the way they’re made might be different especially with the ingredients involved.

-This is arguably the most popular chamois cream today.
-Developed by Swiss cycling apparel company, Assos, it’s been around since the early 2000’s and now in its fifth iteration.
+This is arguably the most popular one around today.
+Developed by Swiss cycling apparel company, Assos, it’s been around since the early 2000s and now in its fifth iteration.

 You’ll be surprised how many of the cyclists in the pro peloton use this.